stacks-network/docs/_core/smart/tutorial-deploy-call.md

 In this tutorial, you learn how to deploy and interact with a smart contract on the Stacks 2.0 blockchain.
 By the end of this tutorial, you will ...

-* Have a Clarity counter smart contract deployed to the Testnet
+* Have a Clarity smart contract deployed to the Testnet that implements a counter
 * Called public methods of the deployed smart contract
 * Understand how to use the Explorer Sandbox functionality
 * Understand how to use the Blockstack CLI for advanced capabilities